systemsoverload/love-gorillas/README.md

+#Love-Gorillas

-QBasic Gorillas Clone Re-Implemented With Love2D
+###QBasic Gorillas Clone Re-Implemented With Love2D

-TODO -
+###TODO -
 * Menu screen for setting name for each player and gravity
 * Randomize building textures better

-KNOWN BUGS -
+###KNOWN BUGS -
 * Explosions happening after banana exiting an explosion aren't colliding exactly where we want
 * Sometimes explosions are hanging around after generating a new level
 * Sometimes player will get multiple turns in a row?